sebastienfilion/idex-json-visualizer/README.md

 }
 ```

 **type**: The type of the value expected.
-It should be one of the following: `string`, `array` and `object`.
+It should be one of the following: `string`, `array`, `boolean` and `object`.

 + `string`: The most common type is `string`.
 It will, by default, display a simple text input.
-The widget type is `text`.
+The default widget type is `text`.
 + `array`: Used when resource property can have multiple value.
 It will, by default, use the simple `idex-multi-choice` UI element.
-The widget type is `idex-multi-choice`.
+The default widget type is `idex-multi-choice`.
++ `boolean`: Appropriate when the value is either `true` or `false`.
+The default widget type is `radio`.
 + `object`: It creates a subgroup of data.
 It will, by default, display the children data in a fieldset.
-The widget type is `fieldset`.
+The default widget type is `fieldset`.

 **label**: By default, the label of any property uses a cleaned-up version of the key, use this option to replace it.